logo

 The lesson that Angelou’s speaker shares, however, is that such suffering ennobles the human spirit, makes a person more aware, more alert, and, ironically, more alive.
 The experience of traumatic suffering day in and day out across years until suffering itself becomes the norm endows the spirit of the speaker, who endures such pain with a sense of imperial triumph.
 “I love to live” (Line 13), the poem concludes, suggesting that awareness of suffering gives that experience its spiritual reward.

 It is not that the speaker embraces suffering or seeks it out.
 Rather, the speaker concedes, in keeping with Angelou’s Christian faith, that suffering is inevitable, and only the recklessly naïve or dangerously romantic pretend otherwise.
 Nor does the speaker melodramatically contemplate the act of suicide as a concession to suffering.
+Nor does the speaker minimize the experience of suffering.
+Indeed, the speaker compares it to ritualized dying, each humiliation, each hard experience, each agony like blood veins collapsing, like physical death itself—and suffering registers.
+The speaker sees the deep lines on their face that each experience has left.
+That experience, however, has gifted the speaker with an earned appreciation of the value and meaning of life itself that gifts the closing with its gravitas and nobility.

 blurred text